-- (4) Subsection 21(4) requires that a recognized trade repository establish, implement, maintain and enforce business continuity plans, including disaster recovery plans.
-The Authority believes that these plans are intended to provide continuous and undisrupted service, as back-up systems ideally should commence processing immediately.
+(4) Subsection 21(4) requires that a recognized trade repository establish, implement, maintain and enforce business continuity plans, including disaster recovery plans.
+The Authority believes that these plans should allow the recognized trade repository to provide continuous and undisrupted service, as back-up systems ideally should commence processing immediately.
 Where a disruption is unavoidable, a recognized trade repository is expected to provide prompt recovery of operations, meaning that it resumes operations within 2 hours following the disruptive event.
 Under paragraph 21(4)(c), an emergency event could include any external sources of operational risk, such as the failure of critical service providers or utilities or events affecting a wide metropolitan area, such as natural disasters, terrorism, and pandemics.
-Business continuity planning should encompass all policies and procedures to ensure uninterrupted provision of key services regardless of the cause of potential disruption. - (5) Subsection 21(5) requires a recognized trade repository to test its business continuity plans at least once a year.
+Business continuity planning should encompass all policies and procedures to ensure uninterrupted provision of key services regardless of the cause of potential disruption.

+- (5) Subsection 21(5) requires a recognized trade repository to test its business continuity plans at least once a year.
 The expectation is that the recognized trade repository would engage relevant industry participants, as necessary, in tests of its business continuity plans, including testing of back-up facilities for both the recognized trade repository and its participants. - (6) Subsection 21(6) requires a recognized trade repository to engage a qualified party to conduct an annual independent assessment of the internal controls referred to in paragraphs 21(3)(a) and (b) and subsections 21(4) and (5).
 A qualified party is a person or a group of persons with relevant experience in both information technology and in the evaluation of related internal controls in a complex information technology environment, such as external auditors or third party information system consultants.
-Before engaging a qualified party, the recognized trade repository should notify the Authority. - (8) Subsection 21(8) requires a recognized trade repository to make its technology requirements regarding interfacing with, or accessing, the recognized trade repository publicly available in their final form for at least 3 months.
-If there are material changes to these requirements after they are initially made publicly available, the revised requirements should be made publicly available for a new 3-month period prior to implementation, where applicable. - (9) Subsections 21(9) and (10) require a recognized trade repository to provide testing facilities for interfacing with, or accessing, the trade repository for at least 2 months immediately prior to operations once the technology requirements have been made publicly available.
-Should the trade repository make its specifications publicly available for longer than 3 months, it may make the testing available during that period or thereafter as long as it is at least 2 months prior to operations.
-If the recognized trade repository, once it has begun operations, proposes material changes to its technology systems, it is required to make testing facilities publicly available for at least 2 months before implementing the material systems change. - (11) Subsection 21(11) provides that if a recognized trade repository must make a change to its technology requirements regarding interfacing with, or accessing, the recognized trade repository to immediately address a failure, malfunction or material delay of its systems or equipment, it does not have to comply with paragraphs 21(8)(b) and 21(9)(b) if it immediately notifies the Authority of the change and the amended technology requirements are made publicly available as soon as practicable, either while the changes are being made or immediately thereafter.
+The Authority is of the view that this obligation may also be satisfied by an independent assessment by an internal audit department that is compliant with the International Standards for the Professional Practice of Internal Auditing published by the Institute of Internal Audit.
+Before engaging a qualified party, the recognized trade repository should notify the Authority. - (8) Subsection 21(8) requires recognized trade repositories to make public all material changes to technology requirements to allow participants a reasonable period to make system modifications and test their modified systems.
+In determining what a reasonable period is, the Authority of the view that the recognized trade repository should consult with participants and that a reasonable period would allow all participants a reasonable opportunity to develop, implement and test systems changes.
+We expect that the needs of all types of participants would be considered, including those of smaller and less sophisticated participants. - (9) Subsection 21(9) requires recognized trade repositories to make available testing facilities in advance of material changes to technology requirements to allow participants a reasonable period to test their modified systems and interfaces with the recognized trade repository.
+In determining what a reasonable period is, the Authority of the view that the recognized trade repository should consult with participants and that a reasonable period would allow all participants a reasonable opportunity to develop, implement and test systems changes.
+We expect that the needs of all types of participants would be considered, including those of smaller and less sophisticated participants.